Deelvin/tvm/docs/how_to/deploy/adreno.rst

 Adreno target
 ~~~~~~~~~~~~~

-Normally, when compiling models on Android using OpenCL, the
+Normally, when compiling models for Android using OpenCL, the
 corresponding target is used

 .. code:: python